3450 Forestdale Drive, Burlington, NC

 Placing the Abutment and Crown

-Once your implant has fully integrated with the bone, the final steps can begin.
-Your dentist will place an abutment, a small connector that holds the crown, and take impressions of your mouth to create a custom crown that matches your natural teeth in color, shape, and size.
-The crown is then securely attached to the abutment, completing the process.
-At this stage, your dental implant should look, feel, and function just like a real tooth.
-Most patients find that they quickly forget it’s even there, thanks to the seamless fit and natural feel.
+Once your implant has fully fused with the bone, the final steps begin.
+Your dentist will place a small connector called an abutment.
+Then, they will take impressions of your mouth to create a custom crown that matches your natural teeth in color, shape, and size.
+We then securely attach the crown to the abutment, completing the process.

 Long-Term Care and Maintenance

-One of the biggest advantages of dental implants is their durability.
-With proper care, they can last 15 years or more, often a lifetime.
-The key to longevity is maintaining excellent oral hygiene and visiting your dentist regularly for checkups and cleanings.
 Unlike dentures, implants don’t require special adhesives or removal.
 Simply brush and floss as you normally would.
 It’s also wise to avoid habits that can damage your implant, such as chewing on ice or using your teeth as tools.
 If you grind your teeth at night, your dentist may recommend a night guard to protect your investment.

 Dental Implants in Burlington, NC